Disentanglement with Factor Quantized Variational Autoencoders: Introduction

 Discovering and extracting meaningful representations from raw data relevant to the task at hand has been the main purpose of representation learning.
 While the answer to the fundamental question of \textit{what makes a representation good} varies based on the task to perform, one possible answer is being "disentangled" \citep{bengio2013rl}.
 A disentangled representation depicts the distinct and independent underlying generative factors of the data in its different, interpretable components.
 As an example from the image modality, a disentangled representation captures the underlying generative factors such as object color, shape, orientation, or lighting, with its separate dimensions.

-Disentangled representations advance performance in numerous unlike domains and tasks such as biometrics \citep{yang2024efficient}, fairness in representations \citep{jang2024fair}, human motion prediction \citep{gu2024learning}, and image manipulation \citep{xiao2023where}.
+Disentangled representations advance performance in numerous unlike domains and tasks such as image retrieval \citep{dai2022feature}, fairness in representations \citep{jang2024fair}, social recommendation \citep{wang2025causal}, and style transfer \citep{hu2023token}.
 Despite its contributions to various domains, unsupervised disentanglement has proven to be challenging, and even impossible, without certain restrictive assumptions \citep{locatello2019challenging}.
 Disentangled representation learning can be considered as an ill-posed problem as there is no unique way to disentangle the generative factors in data \citep{horan2021when}.
 Lack of knowledge about the true generative factors for most of the datasets makes it more difficult to obtain and evaluate disentangled representations.
 Therefore, the success of disentangled representation learning heavily relies on the inductive biases deployed into the model.
 Disentanglement may be induced via architecture design \citep{leeb2023structure}, restrictive constraints used as regularizers \citep{whittington2023disentanglement}, and enhanced loss functions \citep{chen2018isolating}.